 The Ethical Considerations in Practicing Hoodoo

 Like any spiritual or magical practice, Hoodoo has ethical considerations.
 It is deeply personal, and practitioners are often guided by a strong moral code.
-However, because Hoodoo is not a formal religion with established dogmas, the ethical guidelines can vary widely from one practitioner to another.
+However, because Hoodoo is not a formal religion with established dogmas, ethical guidelines can vary widely from one practitioner to another.

 One of Hoodoo's central ethical questions revolves around using hexes or curses.
 While some practitioners believe it is acceptable to use Hoodoo for revenge or to punish those who have wronged them, others advocate a more restrained approach, focusing on protection and healing rather than harm.
 This reflects the broader principle of "what you send out comes back to you," which is common in many spiritual traditions.